HenriAugusto/PureDataSourceGuide/README.md

    * the function **glist_drawiofor()** is the function responsible for telling the TCL side what to draw!

 See the **proc ::pd_bindings::sendkey** inside `pd_bindings.tcl` file and investigate how we can send the "alt" key state to canvas_key!

+### Inlets and Outlets positioning

+The mathematical formula for positioning inlets and outlest is located in the method

+**glist_drawiofor** in the file `g_text.c`.

+I still didn't figure out how PD knows if the mouse is inside an inlet/outlet.

+anyway i should check tryconnect inside g_editor